Thinking about suicide?

 Suicide is an abrasive word.
 It’s hard to say, let alone talk about it.

-In 2010, Australia lost 1816 men and 545 women to suicide.
-That’s 2361 people with mums, dads, wives brothers, sisters, children and friends.
+In 2012, Australia lost 1901 men and 634 females to suicide.
+That’s 2535 people with mums, dads, wives brothers, sisters, children and friends.
 In the same year, 1368 people lost their lives in road crashes.
 That’s right.
 The suicide toll was higher – and you would never have known.

 There’s no denying that suicide is a real issue in our community.